codeceptjs/CodeceptJS/docs/configuration.md

     dashboardPage: new DashboardPage()
   }

-  // here goes config as it was in codecept.json
+  // here goes config as it was in codecept.conf.ts
   // ....
 };
 ```